The Alliance/ACT-SO Journey Award

 Scholars of NAACP’s Afro-Academic, Cultural, Technological and Scientific Olympics (ACT-SO) can receive full-tuition scholarships to attend summer art or writing programs by applying to the Scholastic Awards and receiving a Gold or Silver Key.
-All students of African descent who currently participate in the NAACP’s ACT-SO program can apply.
+All students of African descent in grades 7–11 who currently participate in the NAACP’s ACT-SO program can apply.

 What is ACT-SO?